Our Practice

 Paul Cayford

-RIBA Architect.
-Certified Passivhaus Consultant.
+ARB Architect.
+Certified Passivhaus Designer.
 RIBA Client Adviser.
+Retrofit Coordinator to PAS 2035

-Paul Cayford has a passion for creating buildings of quality and the feel-good factor, delivered with excellent communication skills and efficiency – on time and on budget.
+Paul Cayford has a passion for creating buildings of quality and the feel-good factor, delivered with excellent communication skills and efficiency.
 Paul is an experienced architect, creating award-winning buildings in a wide range of sectors.
 The dual role of RIBA Client Adviser and practicing architect allows a breadth of experience to be brought from one sector to another.
-As a co-founder of Channel Health, he has in-depth knowledge for Well-Being in the built environment.

 junko-suetake-2-2048x1467px